A relaxed weekend in vibrant Berlin

-Berlin is a well balanced European capital city, despite being really vibrant and big it has a lot of space as it was planned for 5′ people.
-A city full of green spaces and lakes, allows its citizens to enjoy nature without leaving the city.
+Berlin is a well-balanced European capital city, despite being really vibrant and big it has a lot of space as it was planned for 5 million people.
+A city that is full of green spaces and lakes, allowing its citizens to enjoy nature without leaving the city.

-Kadewe stablished during the Cold War, as a symbol of free market.
+Kadewe was established during the Cold War, as a symbol of the free market.
 They claim that this is a place where you can get a hold of all.

-On our way to dinner we pass the embassy section, through Tiegarten we get a lovely view of Brandenburg tower
+On our way to dinner we pass the embassy section, Tiergarten were we get a lovely view of Brandenburg Tower.

 East is bubbling and started as the bohemian area and now it is a more trendy

 Time to indulge our taste buds, Moabit Island and we are at Probiermahl

 Our meal starts with tapas

 We end the night with a night stroll in Moabit, with a view of the river, and then a night tour by car.

 Architect Schinkel has set his mark in most of the city.
 To name one: the concert hall